 The rest of the suite’s extensive feature list is then contained in the distinctive “more tools” option below.
 It handily displays the remaining time on your license, settings, and other Kaspersky product information at the bottom of the interface.

 Panda’s suite takes a very different visual approach to Kaspersky.
-It has three different screens of applications it can run, with interaction panels in varying shades of blue to denote different elements.
+It has four different screens of applications it can run, with interaction panels in varying shades of blue to denote different elements.
 Although this may provide quicker access to the different functions of the suite, to my eyes it crowds the screen a lot, which could impair the app’s utility for the end-user.

 Kaspersky offers a good level of support through an app and its website.
 The support page has three large buttons, alongside a general search bar.
 These elements can be filtered by the type of subscription you own, allowing for the differentiation between business and home support.

 This interface provides quick access to a knowledge base, FAQs, a live chat and email contact support.

 With Panda’s premium package, customers get support 24 hours per day, 365 days a year from paid professionals.
 If you are not with that level of subscription, support is a touch more difficult to find on its website.

 The first site Google directs to does not include a button to access support, and only by clicking through some small interactable text at the bottom of that page do you get sent through to a page that actually has access to support, pictured below.

 Home users get a support page that allows access to a phone line, an email address, and technical support from a third party tech support solution used by Panda for standard level support, there is a premium level support handled by Panda technicians but this is at additional cost.
 There are also FAQs available, alongside a step-by-step guide to installing and setting up your software.

 For this comparison, Panda takes the crown versus Kaspersky.
 Not only did Panda security score remarkably in the tests provided by world-leading malware test labs, but it also had an unnoticeable impact on PC performance.